darrendoan/Portfolio-Challenge-02/README.md

 After the intial planning phase I then had to style it using CSS.
 Although the wireframe did help me a bunch, having so much freedom along with the wide variety of customisation made it difficult for me to really settle on a final design for the webpage.

 Although it was difficult, it's only been 2 weeks... meaning I have plenty more to learn and a lot more to add to this project once I get more familiar with HTML, CSS and eventually JavaScript.
+STAY TUNED!!

 ## Usage